What is urine cytology?

 Cytology is the examination of cells from the body under a microscope.
-In a cytology exam of urine, cells collected from urine are sent to a laboratory and examined to see how they look and function.
-The test is commonly used to check for infection, inflammatory disease of the urinary tract, cancer, or precancerous conditions.
+In a urine cytology exam, a doctor looks at cells collected from a urine specimen to see what types of cells are being eliminated from your body in your urine.
+The test commonly checks for infection, inflammatory disease of the urinary tract, cancer, or precancerous conditions.

-It is important to note that if cancer is not identified through this test, it does not necessarily mean you are cancer-free.
-Urine cytology is better at finding larger and more aggressive cancers than small, slow-growing cancers.
+It’s important to note that this test doesn’t identify cancer, nor can it completely rule out cancer.
+Urine cytology is better at finding larger and more aggressive cancers than small, slow growing cancers.

-This procedure is different from a biopsy in that individual cells are being examined, instead of pieces of tissue containing many cell clusters.
+This procedure is different from a biopsy in that it examines individual cells, rather than pieces of tissue containing many cell clusters.
 The cells for urine cytology are easier to obtain than tissue, causing less discomfort and less risk to the patient.
-Abnormal results from the urine cytology are sometimes followed-up with a biopsy to clarify the diagnosis.
+Sometimes a biopsy is necessary after abnormal results from urine cytology to clarify a diagnosis.

-Your doctor may order a cytology exam of your urine if you have any of these symptoms:
+Your doctor may order a urine cytology exam if you have any of these symptoms: